You can donate to our bond & legal defense fund on GoFundMe:

 One of the key ways that our network connects with folks in immigration jail is through our hotline.
-Running this hotline costs up to $1500 a month.
+Running this hotline costs over to $2000 a month.
 We need your help paying this phone bill so we can continue doing this vital work.
 Will you pitch in with a monthly pledge?
 The link takes you to our fiscal sponsor Episcopal City Mission.
 Select Donation Type: Beyond Bond and Legal Defense Fund.
 Even $2 a month will help us meet our goal.
 And if you can do more please do.
 If 100 folks did $15 a month we'd be all set.

 What is the hotline for?

 This hotline is free for the folks in immigration jail because we pay the bill to the phone service provider, Securus.
 We use it to stay in touch with our community members in immigration jail at Suffolk County House of Corrections so we can support them with court accompaniment, support letters, legal help and bond.
 We also use it to connect them with their loved ones because many cannot afford regular phone calls to their family and friends.

 Why does it cost so much?

 Securus is one of the many companies that profit off our prisons.
 This phone company charges outrageous fees simply because it can.
 Folks in jail are desperate and have no other option but to pay if they wish to speak to their loved ones.

 Well there are a whole bunch of folks who don't think so.
 In fact, Securus is the company involved in a lawsuit accusing the Sheriff of Bristol County in Massachusetts of illegal kickbacks.
 Here is a quote from a lawyer involved in the lawsuit.
 You can read more in the Boston Globe or South Coast Today.